University of Minnesota Administrative Policy

 Responsible for the information technology strategy for the University, which includes a strategy for research data storage, archiving, and information security and addresses the information technology needs of the University, including the needs of research data storage.

-• research data management practices meet state and federal regulations, sponsor requirements, and University policies; and
+• research data management practices meet state and federal regulations, sponsor requirements, and University policies;

-• research data management practices do not conflict with other University policies or interests, such as the protection of research subjects, national security interests, intellectual property, or technology transfer.
+• research data management practices do not conflict with other University policies or interests, such as the protection of research subjects, national security interests, intellectual property, or technology transfer;

 Principal Investigator (PI)